 - Why does my long-haired Dachshund not have really long hair?

 - How can I tell if my Dachshund puppy is long-haired?

 - How long does it take for a long-haired Dachshund to get their full coat?

 - My long-haired Dachshund scratches all the time, what can cause this?

 - Where can I find a long-haired Dachshund?

-For people who love the Dachshund but are looking for something a bit more elegant and stylish, the long haired Dachshund is the perfect choice.
+For people who love the Dachshund but are looking for something a bit more elegant and stylish, the long-haired Dachshund is a perfect choice.
 While all three coat types are true Dachshunds, there really is a bit of a personality difference between each type and the coat care is of course, also different.

 To learn more about Dachshunds in general, check out the complete breed profile and including history, health, care, nutrition, and frequently asked questions.
 This should be your go-to resource for all things Dachshund.